Heading

 Non-contiguous selections

-Recall you can add non-contiguous selections using the Command key on Mac or Control on Windows and clicking or dragging across more text even if the text is not connected to the original.
+We can create non-contiguous selections using the Command key on Mac or Control on Windows and dragging across more text (keyboard selection works also) even if the text is not connected to the other selection(s).
+Non-contiguous selections are distinct from block selections even though they have qualitatively similar behaviors in a document.

 Checking non-contiguous selections